GeorgeLukoff/cypress-crowdstreet-test/README.md

 Now that you have the application opened inside of VSCode we can use the built-in terminal to install our NPM packages.
 You can open the terminal via Terminal > New Terminal then type the following to install all of our NPM dependencies - npm install.

-To open Cypress run the following command: npx cypress open
+To open Cypress run the following command: npx cypress open.

+/*
+THESE STEPS MAY NOT BE NEEDED
+*/
+On opening Cypress you will be prompted with the Launchpad.
+Its job is to guide you through the decisions and configuration tasks you need to complete before you start using Cyrpres or writing your first test.
+If this is your first time using Cypress it will take you through the following steps in order.

+On the Launching Browser page you're presented with the list of compatible browsers Cypress found on your system so, select a Browser and click 'Start' button.